neeedz/mixedvolume/README.md

-with exactly 2 species and 2 reactions that are formatted as integer strings like "22030312" into a list of reaction networks in two formats: (1) that can be used as input into Macaulay2 for 'mixed volume' computations, and (2) that looks like a 'traditional' presentation of chemical reaction networks, like "A+B->B".
+with exactly 2 species and 2 reactions that are formatted as integer strings like "22030312" into a list of reaction networks in two formats: (1) that can be used as input into Macaulay2 for 'mixed volume' computations, and (2) that looks like a 'traditional' presentation of chemical reaction networks, like "0-->B+B , 0-->A".

 To run the script, open a terminal window, be sure to navigate to the folder where you have the input file "s2r2G.txt" and the script "NetworkGenerator.py" saved